-Franklin Templeton Mutual Fund is registered as a Mutual Fund with Securities and

-Exchange Board of India ('SEBI') under SEBI (Mutual Fund) Regulations, 1996.
+Franklin Templeton Mutual Fund is registered as a Mutual Fund with Securities and Exchange Board of India ('SEBI') under SEBI (Mutual Fund) Regulations, 1996.
 Any income earned by such mutual fund registered with SEBI is exempt from taxation as per section 10(23D) of the Income Tax Act, 1961 ('Act')

-Category of this Scheme: 'Equity oriented' fund as currently defined under the Act as on September 30, 2024
+Category of this Scheme: As per section 50AA of the Act, this scheme is a Specified Mutual Fund as on September 30, 2024.